Add column after another column in MySQL

 ADD COLUMN `new1` VARCHAR(255) NOT NULL AFTER `existing`,

-ADD COLUMN `new2` VARCHAR(255) NOT NULL AFTER `new1`;
+ADD COLUMN `new2` VARCHAR(255) NOT NULL AFTER `new1`

 About Josh

 Husband.
 Father.
 Pug dad.
 Musician.
-Founder of Holiday API, Engineering Manager and Emoji Specialist at Mailshake, and author of the best damn Lorem Ipsum Library for PHP.
+Founder of Holiday API, Head of Engineering and Emoji Specialist at Mailshake, and author of the best damn Lorem Ipsum Library for PHP.